 Jupiter also squares Bernie’s Sun, Neptune, and North Node, meaning he’ll always have an urge to push forward—sometimes further than is wise, given Jupiter’s ability to inflate.
 Yet it also trines his Venus, a lucky aspect if ever there was one.
 Meanwhile, Venus opposes his Moon-Mars: Venus-Mars is the classic combination of magnetism, while Venus-Moon reflects a generally content, affable character.
 These Jupiter and Venus aspects help explain his ambition and broad appeal.

 It’s a fascinating chart, reflecting a historically influential life.
 What do his recent and upcoming transits suggest?
 During the last election, and for much of 2016, Pluto was trining his Sun, as Saturn retrograded in and out of squaring it.
 Uranus was also camped out on his Moon-Mars.
-Sanders’ electrifying candidacy showed Uranian effects with a surprisingly catalytic candidacy, while Pluto supported the changes to his outward presentation and personality needed to step onto the national stage.
+Sanders’ electrifying run showed Uranian effects with a surprisingly catalytic candidacy, while Pluto supported the changes to his outward presentation and personality needed to step onto the national stage.

 His transits over the coming year do not look quite as promising.
-Most notably, Chiron is squaring his Midheaven (at the 8 pm time) and opposing his Juno-Mercury—the two driving forces of his chart.
+Most notably, Chiron is squaring his Midheaven (at the 8 pm time) and opposing his Juno-Mercury (no matter the time)—the two driving forces of his chart.
 Reflecting the mood of many, his innate sense of justice could feel significantly battered.
 Meanwhile, Neptune is opposing his Sun: while Neptune’s star power again puts him in the national spotlight, he could be misguided about what he can accomplish in this election cycle.
 Eris conjoining his natal Moon-Mars may, at the same time that it adds support to his fighting spirit, also make those same abilities feel under siege.

 The morning I wrote this, two large red-headed woodpeckers and a tiny wren were noisily occupying themselves in the tree outside my office window.
 Symbols of persistence, both in their own way, they were a reminder of Bernie’s apparent friendship with the avian clan.
 Who can forget the little finch who visited Bernie’s podium in 2016?
 A strong 6th house can reflect a bond with animals.
 It may be that the birds were, once again, expressing their favorite.
 Let’s wish the very best for Sanders in what could be a year of challenges.